-- Unlimited Vacation Time: One of the more appealing employee benefits that any company can offer is the opportunity to earn unlimited vacation time.
-Employees must work a certain amount of hours to earn vacation time, but it’s not capped at a certain amount of hours.
-Offer this to full and part-time employees.
+- Unlimited Vacation Time: One of the more appealing employee benefits that any company can offer is unlimited vacation time.
+Employees must work a certain amount of hours to earn vacation time, but that vacation isn't capped.

-- Healthy Cafeterias and Snack Machines: Today’s employee is much more health- and diet-conscious.
-Having access to a healthy meal, snack, and beverage choices can go a long way toward increasing health and well-being of employees.
+- Healthy Cafeterias and Snack Machines: Having access to healthy meals, snacks, and beverages can go a long way toward increasing the health and well-being of employees.
 Find a vendor to bring in healthy snacks at wholesale and ditch the sweets and sodas.

 - On-Campus Career Development: Learning is a major boost to employees because it fulfills both personal and professional goals.
-Use an online learning system to make it easy and low cost for all employees, or hire area experts to host seminars for interested employees.
+Use an online learning system to make it easy and low cost for all employees, or hire area experts to host seminars at the office.

-- Wellness Facilities and Support: Along with healthy food choices, set up an unused office space or patio with some simple fitness equipment.
-Create walking and bike paths around the office building.
-Offer once-a-month chair massages from a local wellness provider.
+- Wellness Facilities and Support: You can set up an unused office space or patio with some simple fitness equipment or create walking and bike paths around the office building.
+You can also offer a wellness room for meditation and yoga, or offer once-a-month chair massages from a local wellness provider.

 - Corporate-Branded Swag: When employees feel part of something, they enjoy sporting branded merchandise.
 Work with a local printer to create low-cost corporate swag like water bottles, t-shirts, and more.
 Hand them out as incentives, at company events, and to new hires.

 - Supplemental Insurance: There are a number of supplemental insurance programs that can be offered at group rates to employees for pennies on the dollar.
 Things like spousal life insurance, pet insurance, cancer care, and hospital cash plan can be valuable to employees who need this extra level of coverage.